What’s a directed share program? | Robinhood

 Do I need to purchase all the shares allocated?

 Yes, you’re responsible for purchasing the shares that you requested if they’re allocated to you.
 You can cancel or edit your DSP request during the confirmation window.
 After the window closes, you cannot withdraw or edit your COB.
-If shares are allocated to your investing account, the order is processed at the IPO price.
+If shares are allocated to your account, the order is processed at the IPO price.
 So, you should only request the amount of shares you are genuinely interested in purchasing as you may be allocated all the shares requested.

 When and how to pay for allocated shares?

 The total amount is held from your buying power (including the 20% buffer) when you place your initial request.
 This could be days before the actual IPO date when allocation occurs.
-Once you are allocated shares, the held buying power will be withdrawn from your investing account and any unused portions will be returned.
+Once you are allocated shares, the held buying power will be withdrawn from your account and any unused portions will be returned.

 Can I receive fewer shares than I requested?